 The world of entertainment and education has evolved by leaps and bounds over the past few decades.
 Audio streams in the form of online radio stations and podcasts are everywhere nowadays, and those who know how to produce and distribute those audio streams make salaries of $82K or more a year.
 It’s a perfect gig for ENFJ types as it combines technical know-how with creative inclinations.

 If you want to be able to add experience as an audio streaming engineer to your technical resumé, it’s crucial that you pick up some quality training.
-Study up on conference and broadcasting systems, and get good at processing control and routing.
+Study up on conference and broadcasting systems, and become familiar with processing control and routing.
 Keep up on the cutting-edge developments in AV hardware and software, and don’t skimp on interpersonal skills like teamwork and delegation.

 Data keeps modern businesses humming along, and the people who know how to make that data ‘dance’ are in top demand.
 Data science is a fantastic option for ENFJs as it allows you to interpret information, draw conclusions, and use that information to make business recommendations.
 If you need extra motivation, it should be noted that data scientists make average national wages of $118K or more.

 Database manipulation and networking are two big topics for data scientists, so pick up as much training in those subjects as you can.
-Learn Python and any other programming languages that interest you.
+On top of that, take the time to learn Python and any other programming languages that interest you.
 Familiarize yourself with statistics, data wrangling, machine learning, data visualization, and data extraction, transformation, and loading.

 ENFJ types often do well in coding positions; they appreciate the job’s combination of book smarts, intuition, creativity, and communication.
-Software developers make $105K or more on average, and they get to tackle interesting and engaging projects.
+What’s more, software developers make $105K or more on average, and they get to tackle interesting and engaging projects.

 And that’s the deal, my ENFJ job seekers.
-There’s a place in high tech for folks with the ENFJ personality type if you know where to look, and we want to help you find your ideal position.
+There are plenty of jobs for ENFJs in high tech if you know where to look, and we want to help you find your ideal position.
 Our look at ENFJ careers sets you up for a lifetime of rewards.